155martinmoreno/android_emulator_proxy_starter/README.md

-# Emulator Proxy Starter Script
+# Android Emulator Proxy Starter Script

 Helper Scipt to start Android Emulators with some proxy enabled.